UWO-Aero-Design/first-commit/git-intro/instructions.md

 --prune is to remove remote-tracking references that no longer exist.
 Since they don't exist anymore, we *probably* dont need them either.

-I don't usually think about it so, I just stick with the third one.
+I don't usually think about it so I just stick with the third one.

 ```
 ...git/aero-design/first-commit on git-intro-tut  took 2s